 We provide representation and advice to members of the arts community across various disciplines.
 Simpson Thacher lawyers counsel low-income artists and not-for-profit arts organizations on such transactional matters as starting a dance company, copyrighting a manuscript, and producing an independent film.

 In partnership with NYLAG, the Firm assists veterans in the preparation of and submission of applications for benefits, service-connected disability claims, and total disability based upon unemployability.

 The Firm represents veterans seeking VA benefits that have been denied in final judgment by the U.S. Court of Appeals for Veterans Claims.

-Our lawyers provide pro bono assistance through legal clinics in several offices at VA Hospitals and other locations.
+Our lawyers provide pro bono assistance through legal clinics in the New York and Palo Alto offices at VA Hospitals and in other locations.
 Issues that arise in the clinic involve family, health, property, tax, wills and probate, and public benefits law.
-The clinic also handles issues related to hurricanes, HIV/AIDS and consumer protection.
+The clinic also handles issues related to disability benefits, HIV/AIDS and consumer protection.

 Services to Non-Governmental Organizations Abroad